latest nhpb_banner 1__compressed2

 Financial assistance to pay AEP Texas utility bills

 AEP Texas works with many non-profit community-based local and federal organizations as well as private groups to administer the Comprehensive Energy Assistance Program, which is the states version of the Low-Income Home Energy Assistance Program (LIHEAP).
-Cash assistance and grants can be offered as part of CEAP, which is one of the primary programs offered to provide energy bill assistance.
+Cash assistance and grants can be offered as part of CEAP, which is one of the primary programs offered to provide energy bill assistance, including during the hot summer months.
+CEAP and AEP also provide free air conditioners to seniors in Texas.

 The financial assistance distributed can be used to pay your bills on a monthly basis.
 In addition, if you are out of fuel or oil, or have received a disconnection notice from AEP, then a crisis component of CEAP can go into effect to help you pay your energy bills.
 Energy conservation and weatherization type services are also provided as part of this grant program.